About the Kōkeʻe Park Geophysical Observatory

 About the Land Lease

 NASA currently has leaseholds and easements of 23 acres of State of Hawaiʻi land for operation of KPGO.
-NASA has issued a Use Permit to the Navy for use of portions of KPGO for the purpose of conducting PMRF mission support with radar, telemetry, and communications services.
+NASA issued the Navy a Use Permit in 2016 for portions of KPGO to conduct radar, telemetry, and communications services in support of PMRF operations.

-The Navy and NASA existing real estate agreements for State lands were established in 1964 and 1965 and are set to expire between 2027 and 2030.
+NASA’s existing real estate agreements for state lands were established in 1965 and are set to expire in 2030.

 What is KPGO?